hlandau/acmetool/_doc/SCHEMA.md

 An ACME State Directory MUST contain a subdirectory "live".
 It contains zero or more relative symlinks, each of which MUST link to a subdirectory of the "certs" directory.
-The name of each symlink MUST be a hostname which is expressed, or was previously expressed by one or more targets.
+The name of each symlink MUST be a hostname which is expressed, or was previously expressed by one or more targets, followed by a colon and the label of the target.
+If the label of the target is "", the colon is omitted.

 The "live" directory MUST point to the Most Preferred Certificate for each target, as specified below.
 Thus an application requiring a certificate for a